Lights Out Frequently Asked Questions:

 - Designate staff member(s) responsible for turning off lights and make sure they know when to do so.

-- Place messaging around your establishment to help your tenants understand why you decided to turn lights out during migration season – check out this social media toolkit that includes easy copy/paste templates.
+- Place messaging around your establishment to help your tenants understand why you decided to turn lights out during migration season.

 How do I know when birds are migrating through my area?

 BirdCast, a Cornell Lab of Ornithology department, develops and maintains tools that predict and monitor bird migration.
 These include forecast bird migration maps that predict where and when bird migration will occur, live bird migration maps that show where migration is occurring in real-time, and migration alerts to which one can subscribe to learn when bird migration will occur.
 Data from weather surveillance radar are essential for developing and maintaining these tools.

 - Subscribe to BirdCast Alerts – for now, alerts are only for Bird Cities in TX

 - For all other cities, you can enter your city here to see the migration forecast

 - You can access all migration tools and live maps here

 Are there Lights Out Volunteer Opportunities?

 Each spring and fall volunteers from conservation organizations, scientific and higher education institutions conduct bird collision monitoring efforts and collect bird collision mortalities to better understand bird migration dynamics, what is causing the collisions, and what species are most impacted.